-31 Jan The Best and Worst Places to Sell your Music Equipment
+13 Oct The Best and Worst Places to Sell your Music Equipment

-Then, you’re in the right place.
+Well, then you’re in the right place!

 So without further ado, let’s get to it:

 - Sell your gear at these places to get the most money back